SWIFT CSP V2023

-The current v2021 CSCF has a maximum of 31 controls (22 mandatory and 9 advisory).
-The total number of controls is determined by the “SWIFT architecture type”, defined by how SWIFT members connect to the SWIFT network.
+The current v2023 CSCF has up to 32 controls (24 mandatory and 8 advisories).
+The total number of controls and the components in scope is determined by the “SWIFT architecture type”, defined by how SWIFT members connect to the SWIFT network.

 The general assumption is there is always one (and only one) BIC code that owns the license of the Messaging and Communication interface software.
 In the rare cases when there is no notion of BIC owner of the messaging Interface, SWIFT recommends that the user who owns (or the one operating) the communication interface self-attest as A1 while the other BIC codes attest as A2.

 - Control 2.2 (Security Updates) aligns the vulnerability remediation timeframes to common standard for security patching considering also the regular update deliveries

 - Control 2.5A (External Transmission Data Protection) has been further clarified based on received queries

 - Control 2.9 (Transaction Business Controls) clearly identifies the existing fifth element and asks, as optional enhancement, to combine several types of controls

 - Control 4.2 (multi-Factor Authentication) also proposes to consider NIST SP 800-63B AAL2 for authentication factors selection/usage and remote-wipes in case of device theft/loss

 - Control 6.1 (Malware Protection) specifically mentions, as optional enhancement, to consider all the general operator PCs, not only the Windows OS based on

 - Control 6.5A (Intrusion Detection) focuses on the edge of the secure zone